semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 # Generating Python lockfiles for Semgrep Supply Chain scans

 To correctly scan all dependencies in a project, Semgrep Supply Chain requires a Python lockfile.
-This article describes different methods to generate Python lockfiles that Semgrep Supply Chain can parse.
+This article describes the following methods to generate Python lockfiles:

-The following can be used to correctly parse your dependencies and detect vulnerabilities:

 * `requirements.txt`
 * `Pipfile.lock`
 * Poetry

+You can use any of these three ways to get a successful Semgrep Supply Chain scan.

 ## Generating `requirements.txt`